-Note: Some participants may choose to meet in person with the CM on a very frequent basis (e.g. weekly); these visit will be recorded, however, such visits are not mandatory and there are no required study procedures during them.
+Note: Some participants may choose to meet in person with the CM on a very frequent basis (e.g. weekly); these visits will be documented, however, such visits are not mandatory and there are no required study procedures during them.